Sara-Oberg/heart-disease-capstone-project/README.md

 # Heart-Disease Capstone Project
-A machine learning project to explore and predict heart disease using patient health records.
-This project includes exploratory data analysis (EDA), data cleaning, feature engineering, and a baseline classification model to identify individuals at risk of heart disease.
+This project aims to explore and model health-related risk factors to predict whether an individual is likely to experience heart disease or stroke.
+The model is developed as part of a machine learning capstone project at UC Berkeley Haas School of Business, using real-world medical data.

 # Research Question: